 Stonehenge – Wiltshire, United Kingdom

-Ramesses was the fifth pharaoh of the 20th Dynasty of Egypt and rule the kingdom for eight years.
+Ramesses was the third pharaoh of the 19th Dynasty of Egypt and ruled the kingdom for 66 years!

 Giza Pyramid Complex – Cairo, Egypt

 Of course, I could not make a virtual tour list without including the most famous pyramids in the world.